irodimus/PieMarquee2/README.md

 **What you need for Marquee**

   * Image file for default marquee "maintitle.png" in "/home/pi/PieMarquee2/marquee/system/" folder
-  * Syetem image for each system "systemname.png" in "/home/pi/PieMarquee2/marquee/system/" folder (same as rom folder eg: snes for super nintendo, fba for finalburn)
+  * Syetem image for each system "systemname.png" in "/home/pi/PieMarquee2/marquee/system/" folder (same as rom folder eg: snes for super nintendo, megadrive for genesis)
   * Marquee image for each game as "/home/pi/PieMarquee2/marquee/[system name]/[gamefilename.png]"
     Note: fba, mame-advance, mame-libretro, mame-mame4all will share the folder as arcade
     (eg: for galaga, fbneo core - /home/pi/PieMarquee2/marquee/arcade/galaga.png